madcoda9000/starterApp/README.md

 ### Todo's

 - make it possible to host the api on a seperate host (configureable api url)
+- use j4mie/idiorm ORM class for database actions instead of direct pdo
 - implement goups and admin role
 - implement admin interface for manging user accounts
 - implement admin interface for managing groups